Rijulkumar26/Computer-Vision/Filled_Volume/Readme.md

-## Image Segmentation for Filled Volume Analysis
+## Image Segmentation for Filled Volume Analysis using Grabcut

 In this project, we aimed to analyze the percentage of filled volume in a series of grayscale images.
 The goal was to develop a pipeline that would segment the filled volume and calculate the average percentage across multiple images.